aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 Karpenter will automatically query for the appropriate [EKS optimized AMI](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-amis.html) via AWS Systems Manager (SSM).
 In the case of the `Custom` AMIFamily, no default AMIs are defined.
 As a result, `amiSelectorTerms` must be specified to inform Karpenter on which custom AMIs are to be used.
 {{% /alert %}}

+### Custom

+The `Custom` AMIFamily ships without any default userData to allow you to configure custom bootstrapping for control planes or images that don't support the default methods from the other families.

 ## spec.subnetSelectorTerms

 The `EC2NodeClass` discovers subnets through ids or [tags](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html).
 When launching nodes, a subnet is automatically chosen that matches the desired zone.
 If multiple subnets exist for a zone, the one with the most available IP addresses will be used.